-A defining element of UBC’s MPPGA curriculum is an intensive Global Policy Project (GP2) (GPP 590), which provides opportunities for you and your team to engage with policy makers and civil society and apply your creative thinking and strategic design skills to a real-world policy challenge.
+A defining element of UBC’s MPPGA curriculum is an intensive Global Policy Project (GP2) (GPP 590), which provides opportunities for you to directly engage with policy makers and civil society and apply your creative thinking and strategic design skills to a real-world policy challenge.

-GP2 is completed over the course of Year Two through a combination of Design Studio sessions and intensive stakeholder engagements.
+GP2 is completed over the course of Year Two through a combination of lectures, Policy Studio sessions, and intensive stakeholder engagement.
 The project offers you an opportunity to apply methods and skills learned during the core courses taught during Year One.

-Various professional development workshops will be incorporated throughout the MPPGA program, with the purpose of preparing you for your Project work, which begins in Year 2.
-You will enhance your skills in areas such as team collaboration, conflict resolution in a policy environment, report writing and presentations, and develop new skills in policy research design, the strategic design process, and a variety of field research techniques.
+We offer various professional development workshops throughout the 20-month program, where you will enhance your skills in areas such as team collaboration, conflict resolution in a policy environment, report writing and presentations, and develop new skills in policy research design, the strategic design process, and a variety of field research techniques.

-In Year 2, GP2 includes regular lectures on specific skills and techniques needed for the project.
-You will also have a policy studio component regularly throughout Year 2 to work on your Project.
+You will also regularly participate in a policy studio component throughout Year 2 to work on your Project.
 The policy studio is a flexible, visual learning space with a focus on collaborative experiences where students, faculty, and clients co-design experiments that integrate creative thinking with scientific methods in problem identification and analysis.

 How It Works

-- Your client will present a specific challenge facing its organization, providing context to help you understand and define the problem.
+- Your client presents a specific challenge facing its organization, providing context to help you understand and define the problem.

-- Collaborating closely with your client and faculty in class and the field, you will analyze the problem, gather data, and work through possible solutions.
+- Collaborating closely with your client and faculty in class and the field, your team analyzes the problem, gathers data, and works through possible solutions.

-- You will present your final policy recommendations in a policy report and symposium at the end of Year Two
+- You present your final policy recommendations in a policy report and symposium at the end of Year Two.

 Placement and Costs

-Some Global Policy Project work will be locally based while at other times may involve national or international travel.
-The program will cover the cost of travel to your project destination in the form of economy class airfare up to a reasonable amount specified by the program for each project.
+Some Global Policy Project work is locally based while at other times may involve national or international travel.
+The MPPGA program office covers the cost of travel to your project destination in the form of economy class airfare up to a reasonable amount specified by the program for each project.

-Additional project costs such as accommodation, in-country transportation, research costs, food, vaccines, and insurance will vary by project and will be the responsibility of the student.
-Students will have the opportunity to rank their projects of choice prior to being placed on teams.
+Additional project costs such as accommodation, in-country transportation, research costs, food, vaccines, and insurance varies by project and is the responsibility of the student.
+Students have the opportunity to rank their projects of choice prior to being placed on teams.